 (v) 'Sibling' refers to brother or sister, half-brother or half-sister, adoptive brother or adoptive sister, foster brother or foster sister, stepbrother or stepsister living as one family unit at the same address.
-It will also be applied to situations where a full, half or adoptive brother or sister are living at separate addresses.
-Criteria 4 and 6 include children who at the time of application have a sibling for whom the offer of a place at the preferred school has been accepted, even if the sibling is not yet attending.
+It will also be applied to situations where a full, half or adopted brother or sister are living at separate addresses.
+Categories 4 and 6 of the primary oversubscription criteria include children who at the time of application have a sibling for whom the offer of a place at the preferred school has been accepted, even if the sibling is not yet attending.
+Criteria 4 and 6 of the secondary oversubscription criteria include children who at the time of application have a sibling for whom the offer of a place at the preferred school has been accepted, even if the sibling is not yet attending.
+By a sibling for whom the offer of a place at the preferred school has been accepted, even if the sibling is not yet attending.